-SEAGOOS was initiated in the 90's, officially approved in the Fifth Session of IOC Sub-Commission for the Western Pacific (WESTPAC V, Fremantle, Australia, 9-13 September 2002) through the recommendation SC-WESTPAC-V.3.and formally established in October 2003 at the SEAGOOS Summit held in Kuala Lumpur, Malaysia.
-IOC Perth has held a long-standing supporting role for SEAGOOS, in light of thematic and geographical overlap between SEAGOOS, WAGOOS, IOGOOS and PIGOOS.
+SEAGOOS was initiated in 2002, officially approved in the Fifth Session of IOC Sub-Commission for the Western Pacific (WESTPAC V, Fremantle, Australia, 9-13 September 2002) through the recommendation SC-WESTPAC-V.3.
+IOC Perth has held a long-standing supporting role for SEAGOOS, in light of thematic and geographical overlap between SEAGOOS, WAGOOS, IOGOOS and PI-GOOS.

 Member States of WESTPAC shall be invited to join as Members of SEAGOOS.
 At their discretion, non-Member States, and organizations may be admitted as Observers.
 They will not have voting rights but shall have all the other privileges and obligations given to SEAGOOS Member States.
 Free and unrestricted data exchange among SEAGOOS members and SEAGOOS projects, in line with IOC data policy, are primary requirements for participation in SEAGOOS.

-Current SEAGOOS Membership: Australia, Japan, China, Thailand, and Vietnam.
+Current SEAGOOS Membership: Australia, Japan, China, Malaysia, Indonesia, Myanmar, Thailand, and Vietnam.
 Other WESTPAC Countries are encouraged to join SEAGOOS.

 SEAGOOS Co-ordinator: Dr. Somkiat Khokiattiwong